FAQ for the RFA

 - All grants are received and administered through Grants@Heart.

 Where do I apply for the grant?Go to Grants@Heart at research.americanheart.org.

-Are the grants available internationally?Yes, as long as your institution meets the Foreign Equivalency Determinants for a 501(c)(3) non-profit.
-Please contact email@example.com for more information.
+Are the grants available to international applicants?It depends on the grant opportunity.
+Some of our grants are available internationally as long as your institution meets the Foreign Equivalency Determinants for a 501(c)(3) non-profit.
+Please contact firstname.lastname@example.org for more information.

 How often may I apply for grants?

 As often as you would like!
 You may apply to the same program multiple times.
 However, each submission is treated like a new grant.
 We do not accept re-submissions.